What is Divorce Mediation?

 - You have more control over the timing

 - An opportunity to design a settlement agreement that is specific to your family’s needs

-- The parties communicate directly and honestly with each other about their respective goals and interests.
+- The parties communicate directly and honestly with each other about their respective goals and interests, instead of through intermediaries.

 - Each party speaks for himself or herself in a manner that is not disrespectful of the other.

 - When parents reduce their overall conflict, the children benefit directly.